dedis/quepaxa-ePaxos-open-loop/README.md

 ## Run
 1. Finally, run `. runPaxos.sh` or `. runEPaxos.sh` (depending on the branch) on your master machine only.
 You should see a relatively constant flow of messages in your terminal.
    1. Some of our results, namely those done for *Figure 4* or *Varying Data Size*, require multiple experiments to be run with a varying number of clients.
 For these experiments, we provide 9 profiles, where `profile0.sh` runs 20 clients, while `profile8.sh` runs 500 clients.
-To change which profile is being executed, change the first line of either `runPaxos.sh` or `runEPaxos.sh` to execute your desired profile.
+To change which profile is being executed, change the first line of either `runPaxos.sh` or `runEPaxos.sh` on **each machine** to execute your desired profile.
 By default, `profile0.sh` will be executed.
 2. If all works correctly, there will be n client logs inside the /logs directory in your master machine.
 3. For throughput/latency analysis, run:
     1. ```python3.8 analysis.py ./logs```